adil-ech/Get_Next_Line/README.md

 - Return a line read from the file descriptor including the newline
 - Handle end of file and errors gracefully

-### ❌ Bonus Part — Not Included
+### 🎉 Bonus Part — Multiple File Descriptors Support

-- Handle multiple file descriptors simultaneously
+- Handle multiple file descriptors simultaneously, ensuring that each descriptor’s buffer and leftover data are managed independently.
+- Maintain static variables or structures to keep track of leftover data for each open file descriptor.
+- Ensure no interference occurs between file descriptors when reading lines.
+- Properly free memory when a file descriptor is closed or no longer needed.
+- Maintain robust error handling and edge case management across multiple streams.

 ## 📬 License